Join me in Newport on September 20th!

 Many thanks to all of you who entered!
 We have selected our locavore winner.
 It was a very difficult task because we received so many creative, tasty entries from all over the country.
 But finally, after an arduous testing process we chose: Strawberry Rhubarb Dessert Tamales by Suzie Trivisonno.
 Congratulations Suzie!
 We will be taping our video at the end of the month and will post it on Facebook.

-And the award for the most popular vote goes to: Grilled Pork Chop and Mustard… more »
+And the award for the most popular vote goes to: Grilled… more »

 Thank you for entering the Locavore contest!